ucsc/site-campus-climate/living-in-santa-cruz.md

 Recognizing that the short-term challenge needs to be addressed while we focus on longer-term solutions, Chancellor Larive in January announced two new programs to provide doctoral and MFA students with greater financial security and predictability:

 - __5-year/50% Support Packages:__ Beginning in fall 2020, UCSC will offer new and continuing doctoral students support packages for five years (two years for MFA students).
 These packages will have a minimum level of support equivalent to that of a 50 percent teaching assistantship.
-- __$2500 Housing Supplement:__ Until more graduate student housing becomes available, an annual housing supplement for doctoral and MFA students offered through the Graduate Division.
+- __$2500 Housing Supplement:__ Until more graduate student housing becomes available, an annual housing supplement for doctoral and MFA students in good standing offered through the Graduate Division.

 Together, these programs--costing approximately $7 million per year--are being paid for through a reduction in funding for other campus programs and resources.